NachtaktiverHalbaffe/Autonomous-Ape/README.md

 More detailed information can be found in the README.md of the corresponding package

-## Sopias4 Fleetbroker
+## Autonomous Ape Fleetbroker
 This package provides a central map server and a central identity provider.
 It provides a static map to all connected robots, prohibits namespace conflicts and collects/provides the states of all robots.
 This package don't need to be modified an can be used as it is.
 Make sure only one instance is running on the whole network.

 More detailed information can be found in the README.md of the corresponding package

-## Sopias4 Messages
+## Autonomous Ape Messages
 This package provides all important message, service and action definitions, so that the ROS2 interfaces are standardized.
 Also, the standard ROS2 message and action definitions are used.
 A overview for the standard ROS2 interfaces is given in this [Github repository](https://github.com/ros2/common_interfaces).

 More detailed information can be found in the README.md of the corresponding package

 # Documentation and Guides
-The documentation and useful guides are provided inside the Sopias4 Framework package as HTML which can be opened locally by any modern browser.
+The documentation and useful guides are provided inside the Autonomous Ape Framework package as HTML which can be opened locally by any modern browser.
 It is provided as an ZIP package on the Releases section on Github.
 It also contains the installation guide.

 Otherwise it can be generated from source.
 For this purpose run the `generate_docs.py` script inside of `sopias4_framework.tools.scripts`.
 Make sure you are running inside the Dev container/WSL to have all necessary dependencies installed.